In 2011, Barnard College produced

 Mewsings/Musings, a compilation of award-winning humor by Barbara Florio Graham and Simon Teakettle, won an Award of Excellence in the Cat Writers' Association's international contest in 2001.

-A "book shepherd" for self-publishing guru Dan Poynter, Bobbi is also a regular contributor to Freelance Writer's Report, SCRIBE (the newsletter for newsletter editors), and a columnist for The West Quebec Post and Log Cabin Chronicles.
+A "book shepherd" for self-publishing guru Dan Poynter, Bobbi is also a regular contributor to Freelance Writer's Report, SCRIBE (the newsletter for newsletter editors), and various other writers' newsletters.